 Investor Rights Agreement.
 In connection with the merger, Aldabra Acquisition Corporation ("Aldabra"), Great Lakes, MDP, certain Aldabra stockholders and certain Great Lakes stockholders entered into an investor rights agreement.
 The investor rights agreement provides for certain registration rights with respect to shares held by the Aldabra stockholders who are party to the investor rights agreements (the "Aldabra Registrable Securities"), shares held by MDP (the "MDP Registrable Securities") and to shares held by certain other Great Lakes stockholders party to the investor rights agreement (the "Other Registrable Securities").
 Holders of at least a majority of MDP Registrable Securities, or Aldabra Registrable Securities after February 17, 2008, will have the right to demand registration under the Securities Act of all or any portion of their registrable securities subject to certain amount and time limitations.
-Holders of the MDP Registrable Securities may demand three long-form registrations and an unlimited number of short-form registrations, while holders of the Aldabra Registrable Securities may only demand one long-form registration and one short-form registration.
-Additionally, whenever the Company proposes to register any of its securities under the Securities Act and the registration form to be used may be used for the registration of registrable securities, holders of Aldabra Registrable Securities, MDP Registrable Securities or Other Registrable Securities will have the right to request the inclusion of their registrable securities in such registration.
-The investor rights agreement also provides that MDP has the right to designate the number of directors to Great Lakes' board that is proportionate to its voting power within the Company, as represented by the number of Great Lakes shares owned by MDP.
+Holders of the MDP Registrable Securities may demand three long-form registrations and an unlimited number of short-form registrations.
+Additionally, whenever the Company proposes to register any of its securities under the Securities Act and the registration form to be used may be used for the registration of registrable securities, holders of Aldabra Registrable Securities, MDP Registrable Securities or Other Registrable Securities will have the right to designate the number of directors to Great Lakes' board that is proportionate to its voting power within the Company, as represented by the number of Great Lakes shares owned by MDP.
 Holders of more than 25% of MDP Registrable Securities will have certain information and inspection rights with respect to the Company.